Miky2606/lazytemp/README.md

  The auth code is created instead you login to the website https://www.lazytemp.com/ and you can see in your profile

 ## Command
- --d: is for download;
+ --d: is for download

- --u: is for upload;
+ --u: is for upload

  --n: is obligated in download and upload

 ## Command.json